F-Bafti/F-Bafti.github.io/_posts/2025-11-11-Building-a-Recipe-Recommender-System-with-VAE.md

 The first step in preprocessing is **exploring missing values**.
 We inspect the dataset to find columns with many `NaN` values and remove them to simplify further analysis.

-### 1.1 Selecting Important Features and Handling Outliers
+### Part 2: Selecting Important Features and Handling Outliers

 After removing columns with too many missing values, we focus on the most relevant features for our model.